alexgrcia/alexgrcia/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on web programing
+- 🌱 I’m currently learning github
+- 📫 How to reach me: @alexgarciia_ on twitter

 <!--
 **alexgrcia/alexgrcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.